 Clarification was sought from, and provided by CW, about the definition of multi-route.
 It was noted that these routes represented more than half of the eligible routes that are subject to a CNCCD election.
-Participants enquired what comprised the Eligible Quantities and whether the units m kWh (i.e. GWh) were correct.
+Participants enquired what comprised the Eligible Quantities and whether the units m kWh (ie, GWh) were correct.
 Participants also sought clarification about what the potential Entry/Exit Eligible Quantities represented and how the quantifications had been made.
-CW said he would re-investigate this area and confirm at the November meeting.
+A general discussion took place as to whether the 24 multi routes was the correct amount and if the KWh percentage being socialised should in fact, be TWh and not KWh.
+CW saild he would re-investigate this area and confirm at the November meeting.